bentoml/BentoML/docs/source/integrations/mlflow.rst

     conda:
         environment_yml: $BENTOML_MLFLOW_MODEL_PATH/mlflow_model/conda.yaml

-This allows BentoML to dynamically find the dependency file based on a user-defined environment variable.
-In this case, we will use BentoML CLI to find path to the target MLflow model and expose it to ``bentoml build`` via the env var ``BENTOML_MLFLOW_MODEL_PATH``:
+This allows BentoML to dynamically find the given dependency file based on a user-defined environment variable.
+In this case, the ``bentoml get`` CLI returns the path to the target MLflow model folder and expose it to ``bentoml build`` via the env var.
+``BENTOML_MLFLOW_MODEL_PATH``:

 .. code-block:: bash